 Yet that spirit of epic sacrifice still lives strong in the corridors of the mighty global investment banks.
 There you’ll find the men and women who do it all for the deal.
 They will never let go until a deal is successfully closed.

 But beware of the countless posers who call themselves ‘bankers’ and tell you they’re completely swamped with work on an alleged ‘live’ deal.
-Question why it is they can tell you this as they sit back comfortably in a chair at some cafe at 5pm on a Thursday.
+Question why it is they can tell you this as they sit back comfortably in a chair in some hipster cafe at 5pm on a Thursday.
 My dear friends, the bankers I speak of will rarely discuss personal sacrifice with you.
-Firstly because they have no time to speak to you and are in the office, always.
+Firstly, because they have no time to speak to you as they are in the office working away against multiple stroke-inducing deadlines.
 Secondly, because it speaks for itself.
+Just look at the devastation written all over their wearied faces.

 Oh and a real banker won’t be chilling in a cafe at 5pm on a Thursday because that’s around the time the banker will finally have time to eat breakfast.
 At his desk.